MicrosoftDocs/win32/desktop-src/NetMon2/getcapturecomment.md

 ---
-Description: Returns a pointer to the comment of a capture. ms.assetid: 3ef5c5b3-5586-469f-8975-049713715403
+description: Returns a pointer to the comment of a capture. ms.assetid: 3ef5c5b3-5586-469f-8975-049713715403
 title: GetCaptureComment function (Netmon.h) ms.topic: reference